Azure-Samples/data-box-samples/ExportVmScript/databoxExportVmReadMe.md

 Before you begin, make sure you have:

 - PowerShell installed.
 See [Install Windows PowerShell](https://docs.microsoft.com/powershell/scripting/install/installing-powershell?view=powershell-7.1).
-- Az PowerShell installed.
+- Az PowerShell module installed.
 See [Install Az PowerShell 6.4.0](https://docs.microsoft.com/powershell/azure/install-az-ps?view=azps-6.4.0&preserve-view=true).
 - `databoxExportVm.ps` script, stored in a convenient location.
 Go to the [repo in Azure Samples where Data Box sample files are stored](https://github.com/Azure-Samples/data-box-samples).
 The script is located in the ExportVmScript folder.

 ## Run the script